You don't have to accept severe period pain or heavy bleeding. Join the "Just a Period" campaign

 By becoming a Fellow, Partner, or Patron you are committing to ensuring no woman is limited by her gynaecological health, and helping to close the gender health gap.

-Through the Better for Women Fund, in the first year, you will help support activities such as:
+Through the Better for Women Fund, you will help support activities such as:

 • A Research Grant – supporting an ambitious researcher to undertake a project into menstrual health at a top UK institution.